sounddrill31/crave_aosp_builder/README.md

 ![Using Runner token](assets/token-2.png)

 - Start the workflow
-- After this is done, you are ready to trigger Selfhosted builds.
+- After this is done, you are ready to build!
+Go to the "Crave Builder(self-hosted)" workflow and start building

 ## Required Secrets
 ### CRAVE_USERNAME (Required)